amirongit/notecode/algebra1FullCourse.md

 - substitutions resulting in their denominators being equal to `0` or being non-rational (or non real)
 - calculated by solving their denominators for `0`

-rational expressions are simplified by simplification of their numerators & denominators & dropping out common factors between them.<br>
+rational expressions are simplified by simplification of their numerators, denominators & radicals & elimination of irrational roots in their denominators.<br>
 solutions of equations or inequations containing rational expressions within their restricted values are rejected.<br>

 variations: used to model changes of related variables.<br>